Forensic Psychology Degree and Career Guide

 Forensic Psychology Salary: What You’ll Earn

-Forensic psychology can be lucrative once you’ve earned your degree.
+Forensic psychology could be lucrative once you’ve earned your degree.
 Here are some salary ranges.

 What’s my earning potential?

-Salaries for forensic psychologists can be excellent, with the BLS reporting that the top 10 percent earned more than $114,290.
+Salaries for forensic psychologists can be excellent, with the BLS reporting that the top 10% of psychologists earned more than $133,200.
 As with most psychology careers, experience and chosen field of specialty play an enormous factor in salary.

 How do forensic psychology salaries compare to other psychology careers?